DanielMartensson/MataveID/README.md

 Mataveid contains realization identification and polynomal algorithms.
 They can be quite hard to understand, so I highly recommend to read papers in the "reports" folder about the realization identification algorithms if you want to understand how they work.

 # Literature:
 I have been using these books for creating the `.m` files.
 All these books have different audience.
+Some techniques are meant for researchers and some are meant for practical engineering.

 ### Applied System Identification
 This book include techniques for linear mechanical systems such as vibrating beams, damping, structural mechanics etc. These techniques comes from NASA and the techniques are created by `Jer-Nan Juang`.
 This is a very practical book.
 The book uses the so called realization theory methods for identify dynamical models from data.